 Lunch: Salads or Chicken and veggies for me and turkey sandwiches for the hubs

 Snacks: Nuts, protein shakes, juices, fruit, popcorn, whole wheat toast, Hummus/Lentil/Quinoa Chips (some of this is at our offices)

 Sunday: Breakfast for dinner: Scrambled eggs & Whole Wheat Waffles (already had on hand)

-Monday: Steaks (from freezer) and Mixed Baby Kale Salad
+Monday: Steaks (from the freezer) and Mixed Baby Kale Salad

 Tuesday: Frozen Pizza & Fresh Fruit (Splurge meal!
 It was on sale for around $4 and I couldn’t resist the deal.)